Jaideep Chopra: Career in telecommunication (1996-present)

 Jaideep Chopra completed his schooling in New Delhi and later came to Mumbai to pursue engineering.
 Putting his education to use, he started his own small scale manufacturing plant and which over a span of six years churned out all kinds of electronic products ranging from doorbells to mobile phone chargers.
 From accessories, he entered the telecommunication industry on a full-fledged scale and became one of the first people to bring Chinese mobile phones to India and introduce inexpensive mobile phones to the masses.

 He then partnered with the Chinese brand G'Five and with his support and effective marketing strategies, in 2010, G'Five mobiles became the second largest selling brand of mobile phones in India.
 Chopra has been publicly credited with the success of G'Five in India and was made the Vice President of G'Five International in this honor.

 Career in films (2012 – present)

-Having lived in Mumbai during his engineering college days, Bollywood always held a special charm for Chopra and he dreamt of being associated with the film industry from a very young age.
-However, since he did not know anybody in the industry personally and did not see himself beginning at the grassroots level, he shelved his dream for a later day.
+Living Mumbai during his engineering college days, Bollywood held a charm for Chopra and he dreamt of being associated with the film industry from a very young age.
+Since he did not know anybody in the industry personally and did not see himself beginning at the grassroots level, he shelved his dream for a later day.
 He spent the next few years exploring and being established in the telecom industry.
-He saw a potential story in every incident and a potential character in every person.
-He then realized that the time had come to bring his dream to life.